Britain lifts shale gas ban, imposes tighter rules

 UK VERSUS U.S.

-Shale has made far slower progress in Europe, where it has met with environmental concerns that have triggered bans on fracking in France and Bulgaria although coal-reliant Poland remains a strong proponent.
+Europe has also taken a far slower approach to shale exploration than the United States partly because of environmental concerns and the fact the region is more densely populated than North America, with countries such as France and Bulgaria banning exploration.

-Legal differences also help explain the U.S. lead in shale as underground mineral rights concerning fossil fuels there are considered the property of individual landowners who earn royalties from shale gas production whereas in Britain, for example, these belong to the crown.
+There are important differences in law which also help explain the U.S. lead in shale as underground mineral rights concerning fossil fuels there are considered the property of individual landowners who earn royalties from shale gas production whereas in Britain, for example, these belong to the crown.

+The European Commission, the EU executive, is expected to come up with a framework for managing risks next year.

-Davey, who heads Britain's energy ministry, said concerns raised by environmental groups regarding fracking chemicals contaminating drinking water were unfounded, based on the latest available evidence.
+Davey, who heads Britain's energy ministry, said concerns raised by environmental groups regarding chemicals used in fracking could contaminate drinking water were unfounded, based on the latest available evidence.

 The Oscar-nominated documentary Gasland highlighted environmental concerns over fracking by showing people setting fire to water from their taps in parts of the United States, yet no case has yet come to light in which fracking chemicals have contaminated drinking water aquifers.